-Pukenui Forest and Western Hills: Nature Trails in the Heart of Whangārei
+Explore Pukenui Forest and Western Hills: Scenic Nature Trails in Whangārei

-• Pukenui Forest offers diverse trails, including the easy 8.2 km Pukenui Forest Loop and the challenging 8.9 km Taraire Ridge Track.
+• Pukenui Forest features diverse trails, including the family-friendly Pukenui Forest Loop and the more demanding Taraire Ridge Track.

 Location and Access